Trees

 Tree Resource Improvement and Maintenance

-Truman was awarded a Tree Resource Improvement and Maintenance (TRIM) grant from the Missouri Department of Conservation in the amount of $10,000 for 2020.
+Truman was awarded a Tree Resource Improvement and Maintenance (TRIM) grant from the Missouri Department of Conservation for 2024.
 TRIM grants offer cost-share funding for government agencies, schools and nonprofit groups to manage, improve or conserve trees on public lands.
-Truman’s grant is specifically for the removal, pruning and planting of trees on campus based on the plan set forth in its application.
-(Truman received previous TRIM grants in 2011 and 2019.)
+Truman’s grant is to update our campus tree inventory of our approximately 1800 trees.
+(Truman received previous TRIM grants in 2011, 2019, 2020, 2021, 2022 and 2023.)

 Missouri Arbor Award of Excellence